locationtech/geomesa/geomesa-archetypes/geomesa-archetypes-gs-plugin/README.md

-# GeoMesa GeoServer 2.8.x Plugins
+# GeoMesa GeoServer 2.9.x Plugins

-GeoMesa provides an easy way to integrate with GeoServer 2.8.x.
+GeoMesa provides an easy way to integrate with GeoServer 2.9.x.
 When built, the various GeoServer modules will all produce a tar.gz file containing all the artifacts needed for GeoServer.

-Note: if you can't use GeoServer 2.8.x, older versions of GeoMesa are compatible with GeoServer 2.5.x.
+Note: if you are interested in support for older versions of GeoServer, the GeoMesa 1.2.x series works with GeoServer 2.8.x.
+For GeoServer 2.5.x, see [geomesa-1.1.0-rc.7](tree/geomesa-1.1.0-rc.7).
-See [geomesa-1.1.0-rc.7](tree/geomesa-1.1.0-rc.7) for the last compatible version.

 ### Installation